Los Angeles TV crew injured in SUV crash, driver arrested - WTMJ

 Associated Press

-LOS ANGELES (AP) — A FOX 11 reporter and photographer were among five people seriously injured Friday when an allegedly drunk driver crashed his SUV into a building along the Hollywood Walk of Fame, officials said.
+LOS ANGELES (AP) — A longtime Los Angeles television news reporter and his photographer were among five people seriously injured Friday when an allegedly drunk driver crashed his SUV into a building along the Hollywood Walk of Fame, officials said.

+At the time of the crash, FOX 11 reporter Hal Eisner, a well-respected journalist in Los Angeles for more than 38 years, had been working on a story with photojournalist Joab Perez Friday afternoon about the famous El Capitan Theatre and Los Angeles County’s partial reopening this week, which allows for movie theaters to open at limited capacity, according to FOX 11.
+Perez has been with the station for nearly three years.

 The male driver has been arrested on suspicion of driving under the influence, the Los Angeles Police Department said.
 He told police he fell asleep at the wheel but failed field sobriety tests.